SixtenNordegren/CFT_notes/Conformal Transformations.md

 $$
 \text{det}(1 + E) \approx 1 + \text{Tr}E
 $$
-we see that the Jacobian determiniant can be written as
+we see that the Jacobian determinant can be written as
 $$
 \left | \frac{\partial x^\prime}{\partial x} \right| \approx 1 + \partial_\mu \left(\omega_a\frac{\delta x^\mu}{\delta \omega_a}\right)
 $$